 Travel, best oral and best poster awards are given at the Working Group Annual Meeting.

-The 2017 meeting of the Working Group on Development, Anatomy and Pathology will be held in Padua, Northern Italy.
+The 2019 meeting of the ESC Working Group on Development, Anatomy and Pathology will be held in the University of Malaga's Rectory.

 The Working Group will award the Pexieder prize for the best oral presentation during the meeting.

 This award had been named in tribute to Tomas Pexieder, founder and first Co-Chairman of the Working Group on Development Anatomy and Pathology, formerly named "Embryology and Teratology".